 Making a new field record

-If f_start and f_end cannot be used as start and end of measurement, we can recreate a record file (for example in a spreadsheet) with the real start and end datetime:
+start and end of measurement, we can recreate a record file (for example

-• use start and end from licoread::import7500
+- use start and end from

-• process fluxes until visualization (flux_fitting, flux_quality and flux_plot)
+licoread::import7500 - process fluxes until visualization (

-• based on the plots, create a record file with metadata identifying the fluxes (filename), start and end (note that flux_match requires datetime format)
+recordfile with metadata identifying the fluxes (filename), start and end (note thatflux_matchrequires datetime format) - rename the columns

-• include flux_match before flux_fitting in your workflow, and match the fluxes with the record file you created
+flux_matchbeforeflux_fittingin your workflow, and match the fluxes with the record file you created - adapt the record file if necessary and rerun until

 That makes the processing non homogeneous but still reproducible.